-SLANG is a distribution platform that tracks revenue streams & splits earnings for artists.
+SLANG is a distribution platform that tracks revenue streams for artists.
 We provide a clear financial picture at all times to empower creators with data-driven insights and peace of mind.

 SLANG currently works with all major music streaming services.
 For example, we have integrated with Amazon, Apple Music, iTunes, Deezer, Google Play, Pandora, Saavn, Spotify, Tidal, YouTube Content ID & YouTube Art Tracks.